Bylaugh Hall: The Marsh family

-The Marsh family who were Americans owned Bylaugh Hall until 1947.
-Henry Wheelwright Marsh (1860-1943) seems to have bought the Hall in 1917.
-He was one of the founders of the insurance brokerage firm Marsh and McLennan with headquarters in Chicago and New York.
-In 1904 he married Agnes Elizabeth Power (1876-1947) who came from Boston Massachusetts.
+The Marsh family, who were Americans, owned Bylaugh Hall until 1947.
+Henry Wheelwright Marsh (1860–1943) seems to have bought the Hall in 1917.
+He was one of the founders of the insurance brokerage firm Marsh and McLennan, with headquarters in Chicago and New York.
+In 1904 he married Agnes Elizabeth Power (1876–1947) who came from Boston, Massachusetts.
 The couple had no children but they loved to entertain.
-They made their home in England, while Henry 'commuted' to the US by steamer and before settling for Bylaugh had leased many notable historical buildings.
-Some of these included Medmenham Abbey, Knebworth House and Warwick Castle.
-While they still held the lease on Warwick Castle it seems that they decided to buy their own property and so purchased Bylaugh Hall.
-They continued to entertain at Warwick Castle after their purchase and a photo of Mrs Agnes Marsh with two members of Russian royalty at one of their house parties is shown.
+They made their home in England, while Henry 'commuted' to the US by steamer.
+Before settling at Bylaugh he had leased many notable historical buildings.
+These included Medmenham Abbey, Knebworth House and Warwick Castle.
+While they still held the lease on Warwick Castle, it seems that they decided to buy their own property, and so purchased Bylaugh Hall.
+They continued to entertain at Warwick Castle after their purchase, and a photo of Mrs Agnes Marsh with two members of Russian royalty at one of their house parties is shown.
 They were separated in 1926 and Agnes made her home at Bylaugh.

-Other members of Agnes's family also came to live at Bylaugh Hall for extended visits.
-In 1922 her sister Alice Anne Rice and her brother in law David Rice became residents.
-At the same time her sister Genevieve “Viva” Power (1885-1964) who had married Dr (later Sir) Russell Wilkinson (1888-1969) moved into the Hall.
-A notice appeared in “The Times” in 1923 advertising for a nursery governess for Mrs Russell Wilkinson's two young children Derek and Diana Wilkinson at Bylaugh Hall.
-Agnes's sister Alice died at the Hall in 1935.
+Other members of Agnes' family also came to live at Bylaugh Hall for extended visits.
+In 1922 her sister Alice Anne Rice and her brother-in-law David Rice became residents.
+At the same time her sister Genevieve "Viva" Power (1885–1964), who had married Dr (later Sir) Russell Wilkinson (1888–1969), moved into the Hall.
+A notice appeared in The Times in 1923 advertising for a nursery governess for Mrs Russell Wilkinson's two young children Derek and Diana Wilkinson at Bylaugh Hall.
+Agnes' sister Alice died at the Hall in 1935.

-During the War the Hall was requisitioned by the Royal Air Force.
-Agnes Marsh moved into the 'Butler's cottage' for the duration.
-The 100 Group (Bomber Support) moved there in 1944 and an account of their activities is given here.
+During World War II the Hall was requisitioned by the Royal Air Force.
+Agnes Marsh moved into the "Butler's Cottage" for the duration.
+The 100 Group (Bomber Support) moved there in 1944, and an account of their activities is given in 100 Group (Bomber Support): RAF Bomber Command in World War II by Martin W. Bowman.

 Henry Wheelwright Marsh died in 1943 at the age of 86.
 Agnes Marsh died in 1947 at Butler’s Cottage, Bylaugh.

 Later history

-In 1948 the house was sold to a new owner who unsuccessfully tried to turn it in to a nursing home.
-By 1950, it was in disrepair and in June of that year a 350 lot demolition sale was held which stripped the house of its lead roof and interior fittings leaving it an abandoned ruin.
+In 1948 the house was sold to a new owner who unsuccessfully tried to turn it into a nursing home.
+By 1950, it was in disrepair, and in June of that year a 350 lot demolition sale was held which stripped the house of its lead roof and interior fittings, leaving it an abandoned ruin.

 In 1999 the house (and a lodge) was sold to a local sculptor who dreamt of fully restoring it to its former glory.

 By July 2009 the house and outbuildings were the subject of ongoing financial and legal problems that resulted in their complete repossession and the apparent loss of deposits by a number of people.

 In February 2013 the banks by now in possession put the unfinished house up for sale.